Overview

 What you'll cover

 The programme is delivered across three terms and includes a combination of programme, School and College units.
-Learning will develop during the programme through terms 1 and 2 via a series of short projects focusing on experimentation and developing a strong and adaptive personal creative process, building a portfolio of projects culminating in the independent research project in term 3.
+Learning will develop during the programme through terms 1 and 2 via a series of short projects focusing on experimentation and developing a strong and adaptive personal creative process, building a portfolio of projects culminating in the independent research project in Term 3.

 Term 1

-Experimental Design (30 credits) allows you to expand the range and ambition of your design practice through various forms of experimentation to uncover new skills, methods and ideas.
+Experimental Design allows you to expand the range and ambition of your design practice through various forms of experimentation to uncover new skills, methods and ideas.
 This unit covers a broad spectrum of experimentation from methods to materials, technology, making, manufacturing, futures, social and participatory.

 Term 2

-You will also collaborate with other School of Design programme disciplines in a team-based School-wide Grand Challenge (15 credits), tackling a major emerging strategic design issue.
-There are also opportunities to take part in commercially sponsored projects in terms 2 and 3, depending on availability.
+There are also opportunities to take part in commercially sponsored projects in Terms 2 and 3, depending on availability.

 Term 3